Kusanagi8200/TKN-WIKI/aws_cli_mfa_quicksuite_linux_process_en.md

 ## 13. Troubleshooting

-If AWS CLI is not found:
+If AWS CLI is not found -->

 ```bash
 which aws
 aws --version
 ```

-If the MFA profile is expired:
+If the MFA profile is expired -->

 ```bash
 qs-tools mfa